Things I've Learned as a Freelancer

 This project was a design challenge to create a brand and website for a fictional creamery.

-What went well: I was able to build a strong, cohesive visual identity early in the process, which helped guide later design decisions.
+What went well: I built a strong, cohesive visual identity early in the process, which guided later design decisions.

-What I’d do differently: I would develop wireframes or rough layout sketches on paper instead of straight in Figma.
+What I’d do differently: I would start with wireframes or rough layout sketches on paper instead of jumping straight into Figma.

-How this shaped me as a designer: This challenge reminded me of the importance of research-driven design.
+How this shaped me as a designer: This challenge reinforced the importance of research-driven design in creating cohesive and intentional experiences.

 Financial Cloud Client